Safeguarding Australia’s Military Secrets

 Information for industry

 Organisations and companies operating in and outside of Australia should consider if their personnel, contractors or sub-contractors are impacted by the new legislation.
 The requirement for a foreign work authorisation depends upon the circumstances of each individual.
-Foreign work authorisation may be required for any training or work undertaken for a foreign military organisation, government body or company.
+Foreign work authorisation may be required for any training or work undertaken for a foreign military organisation or government body including public enterprises.

 To find out more information on who is required to submit a foreign work authorisation, see the Authorisation requirements web page.